 Of course, its main selling point is not the design, but the mechanical depth gauge, which is activated with a pressure plate located at the back of the titanium case.
 Designed to measure depths of up to 50 meters, the gauge features a split indicator that lets you know your current depth (the blue chip) and the maximum depth that you reached during your stay underwater (the red one).

 While this new diving companion is a bit thicker than the previous iteration of the timekeeper, it is, in fact, a bit lighter because the harder, but denser stainless steel of the original has finally been replaced for more scratch-prone titanium.
-Thanks to the use of the featherlight metal, the watch will not only be more comfortable on a wrist but will also cause you less discomfort for those rare situations when you will have to sleep wearing this 46 mm monster.
+Thanks to the use of the featherlight metal, the watch will not only be more comfortable on a wrist but will also cause you less discomfort in those rare situations when you will have to sleep wearing this 46 mm monster.

 Some may find the choice of the base caliber not particularly exciting, but this is supposed to be a tool watch, remember?
 If you plan to actually use it as a backup device for real diving, you need the mechanism to be robust and reliable, not just merely “collectible”.
 If its minimum recommended street price of $19,000 doesn’t scare you away, I say go for it, we only live twice.